BazingoW/WebsiteFaberVenture2017/README.md

 * run `php artisan migrate` to create tables in the database
 * run `ph artisan serve` to run server
 * in a browser go to `localhost:8000` and see the website rolling
+* optional: To set email, create mailtrap.io account and opden the Demo Inbox and put the SMTP details on the 'MAIL' fields in the `.env`

 ### Author